Darkarche3/tp/docs/UserGuide.md

 3. Will be adding a `clearall` command to clear both library book and library user data.

 ### Introducing unique id for books
 1. Will be adding a id parameter for book object to allow each book copy of the same title to be unique.
+This will prevent wrong copy of book from being deleted.

 ### Archiving data files
 _Details coming soon..._